MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-newinfrastructure.md

 ---
 # required metadata

-title: Diagnose issues
+title: Diagnose issues with deployments
-description: This topic explains how to diagnose issues in an environment on the New Infrastructure Stack
+description: This topic explains how to diagnose issues in an environment on the new infrastructure stack.
 author: manado
 manager: AnnBe
-ms.date: 07/02/2018
+ms.date: 12/07/2018
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-platform